gutyoh/hs-chatgpt-prompts/README.md

 >
 >Ideally, the section immediately following the "Introduction" should be ["ENTER THE SECTION THAT SHOULD COME AFTER 'Introduction' HERE"], where we delve into ["ENTER THE 1-2 CONCEPTS OF THE SECTION HERE"].
 >
 >Subsequent sections should emphasize guiding readers on the practical aspects, such as ["ENTER PRACTICAL ASPECTS HERE, e.g., 'setup/usage' or 'implementation details'"].
 You can also highlight sections about limitations and best practices if they are pertinent to the ["ENTER TOPIC NAME/TITLE HERE"] topic.
 Avoid generic or repetitive titles; each section title should be short but clearly indicate its specific content.
 There should be NO repetitive sections, and aim for a total of 4-6 sections in addition to the "Introduction" and "Conclusion".
+In your answer, provide the section titles only WITHOUT any additional information or meta-text.

 ### Generate ENTIRE/FULL topic theory for GENERAL SUBJECTS